Mody9156/Cr-ez-une-interface-dynamique-et-accessible-avec-SwiftUI/README.md

 These can help illustrate the user flow and functionality visually.

 ## Demo Video

 <div align="center">
 <img src="Screenshots/test.gif" alt="" width="500">
 </div>

-## Technologies utilisées
+## Technologies Used

 - **Swift**
 - **SwiftUI**
 - **Xcode**

-## Fonctionnalités
+## Features

-- Affichage des données à partir d'une API
+- Displaying data from an API
-- Interaction avec l'API pour récupérer et mettre à jour les données
+- Interaction with the API to retrieve and update data
-- Interface utilisateur intuitive et réactive
+- Intuitive and responsive user interface

 ## Installation

-1. Clonez ce dépôt GitHub sur votre machine locale.
+1. Clone this GitHub repository to your local machine.
-2. Ouvrez le projet dans Xcode.
+2. Open the project in Xcode.
-3. Installez les dépendances nécessaires en exécutant la commande `pod install` dans votre terminal.
+3. Install the necessary dependencies by running the command `pod install` in your terminal.
-4. Lancez l'application sur votre simulateur ou sur votre appareil iOS connecté.
+4. Launch the application on your simulator or connected iOS device.

 ## Contribution

-Les contributions sont les bienvenues !
-Si vous souhaitez contribuer à ce projet, suivez ces étapes :
+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

-1. Forkez ce dépôt GitHub.
+1. Fork this GitHub repository.
-2. Créez une nouvelle branche avec le nom de votre fonctionnalité : `git checkout -b feature/nom-de-votre-fonctionnalité`.
+2. Create a new branch for your feature: `git checkout -b feature/your-feature-name`.
-3. Apportez vos modifications et améliorez le code.
+3. Make your modifications and improve the code.
-4. Effectuez un commit de vos modifications : `git commit -m 'Ajouter une nouvelle fonctionnalité'`.
+4. Commit your changes: `git commit -m 'Add a new feature'`.
-5. Poussez vos modifications vers votre fork : `git push origin feature/nom-de-votre-fonctionnalité`.
+5. Push your changes to your fork: `git push origin feature/your-feature-name`.
-6. Ouvrez une pull request pour proposer vos modifications.
+6. Open a pull request to propose your changes.